Alpheus-godswill1/Django-E-commerce-Learning-Project/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007- see the LICENSE file for details.